NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/ask.md

 Each time this is run in the observer a random turtle will move forward, then a random patch will become pink.
 It is random every time!

+In the model below, we want the fish to swim, the plants to wiggle, and all the turtles to move forward.
+To make them do their actions, we just `ask` !